yy-cc-20/Clinick-Appointment-System/README.md

 # Clinic-Booking-App
-This project is an assignment developed by 5 students, including me.
+This project is an assignment developed by 5 students.

 ## Features
 <details>